-Otherwise, below is a list of other top HIPS filament brands.
+Below is a list of top HIPS filament brands.
 HIPS doesn’t vary too much from brand to brand in terms of overall material quality.
 But some brands offer better tolerances and better overall customer experience.

 These are the brands that always offer good prices and will replace a bad spool free of charge.
 Hopefully you can find a brand that fits your needs below.

 Just in case you have stumbled into this article and don’t know what HIPS is used for exactly, let’s go over the basics.

 HIPS stands for High Impact Polystyrene.
 HIPS can be used on its own as a fabrication material or in conjunction with other plastics as a support material in the printing process.

 The best HIPS filaments print well at 230ºC with a heated bed at 50-60ºC and dissolve in D-Limonene.
 Since HIPS filament has similar characteristics to ABS, it is an ideal support material for ABS prints.